richardwark/packer-oci/workshops/packer-oci/Intro.md

-# Creating Customer OCI Images using Packer
+# Creating OCI Images using Packer

 Welcome to the **Oracle Cloud Infrastructure** Compute image building with Packer workshop.
 This workshop will walk you through the process of creating an custom infrastructure image to support a varity of DevOps and production use-cases.